 You can also proactively anticipate the underlying causes of elder abuse.
 As an example, recognize if a family caregiver is enduring undue stress, and come up with an alternative care plan for your senior loved one; and make sure there is no economic motivation in a family member’s desire to function as caregiver.
 Also, provide the older person with the knowledge and insight necessary to detect potential abuse, and encourage him or her to inform you instantly of any cause for concern.

-One of the top recommended solutions to make certain a cherished older adult stays safe from elder abuse and senior citizen neglect is by working with Grace Home Care, the memory care Topeka, KS families trust.
+One of the top recommended solutions to make certain a cherished older adult stays safe from elder abuse and senior citizen neglect is by working with Grace Home Care, the Topeka senior care experts.
 Each of our caregivers is subjected to careful criminal history checks and is are provided with the oversight that ensures older adults are safe from abuse.
-To learn more about our Topeka, KS home care services and how we help provide families with peace of mind, contact us at 785-286-2273 for more information.
+To learn more about our Topeka, KS home care services and the communities we serve, contact us at 785-286-2273 for more information.